CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 ### I. Overview and objectives

-Learners will synthesize their insights from the full case study and the course.
+Learners will synthesize their insights from the full threaded scenario and the course.
 They will produce a written recommendation and deliver a team presentation outlining their approach to implementing a successful CRM system.

-This culmination invites learners to apply the full arc of the DITAP curriculum—from discovery through delivery—to a case study scenario.
+This culmination invites learners to apply the full arc of the DITAP curriculum—from discovery through delivery—to a threaded scenario.
 The milestone outputs require integration of technical strategy, stakeholder management, agile governance, and change leadership.

 **Learning objectives:**
 * Integrate insights from discovery, evaluation, and planning phases to support digital service implementation
 * Synthesize tradeoffs and decisions into a coherent recommendation
 * Communicate a strategic approach that demonstrates stakeholder empathy, technical understanding, and adaptive leadership
-* Reflect on leadership growth through the case study experience
+* Reflect on leadership growth through the scenario experience

 ### II.
 Materials and preparation

 **Materials:**
-* Navigating Stakeholder and Decision-Making Challenges Case Study Milestones 1–5
+* Navigating Stakeholder and Decision-Making Challenges Threaded Scenario Milestones 1–5
 * Milestone 4 and 5 Instructions (Written and Presentation Guidance)
 * Optional: Slide deck template

 **Preparation checklist:**
 * Ensure each group has access to their Milestone 1–3 notes
-* Prepare rubric for feedback or peer review (recommendation is to use standard class participation rubric but you may also use the rubric in the case study)
+* Prepare rubric for feedback or peer review (recommendation is to use standard class participation rubric but you may also use the rubric in the scenario)
 * Create timing guidelines for group presentations (e.g., 6–8 min)
 * Create guidelines for feedback & Q\&A round robin (e.g. Team 1 for Team 2, Team 2 for Team 3… Team 8 for Team 1\)